 - Meeting new people with your new (and positive) interests

 Music can be powerful.
 Because of its calming and relaxing ability, many people use music as a temporary escape.
-So, think about this – if listening to music can have that effect, what can playing music do for you?
+So, if listening to music can have that effect, what can playing music do for you?
 With practice and determination, anyone can learn to play an instrument.

-Exercise is good for you.
-It releases adrenaline and endorphins which naturally make you feel better.
-Finding an activity that you enjoy can get you active, give you something to positive (and good for you) to do, and place you around like-minded individuals.
+Exercise makes you feel great.
+It releases adrenaline and endorphins, which naturally make you feel better.
+Finding an activity that you enjoy can get you active, give you something positive to do, and place you around like-minded, healthy individuals.

 While there are all kinds of ways to get in shape, choosing to join team support will up the chances of meeting new people and give you a chance to engage the competitive spirit.

-Some of the most fun – and active – team sports are:
+Some of the most fun and active team sports include:

 There are always people who need help.
 In fact, we all do it from time to time.
-And, yes, even you.
 Volunteering your time can be rewarding.
 Giving back to others and seeing people smile because of your kindness can do wonders for your soul.
 It just makes you feel good, plain and simple.
-And, if something makes you feel so good, why not do it?
-And then do it over and over and over again?
+And, if something makes you feel so good, why not keep it up?

 - Check out your local soup kitchen.
 These facilities generally offer a hot meal to those who need one.
-Volunteers can help with the preparation of the meal, serving the food, cleaning, and interacting with the patrons.
+Volunteers can help with preparing the meal, serving the food, cleaning, and interacting with the patrons.

 - Volunteer your time at your local food pantry or food bank.
 These facilities act as grocery stores for those in need.
 Food banks usually need assistance in collecting, organizing, and distributing food.

 - Find a part of your community that could use some cleaning up and gets to work.
-You can look for groups that already do this or you can start your own.
+You can look for groups that already do this, or you can start your own.
 Place flyers up to get others involved.
-Pick up trash, repair broken mailboxes, paint park benches, and garbage cans, etc. If you live near the beach, a beach cleanup does wonders for sea life.
+Pick up trash, repair broken mailboxes, paint park benches, or garbage cans.
+If you live near the beach, a beach cleanup does wonders for sea life.
 Take pride in your community.

 - Look for your local chapter of Habitat for Humanity.
 This organization builds houses for those who qualify.
 Volunteers come together and, regardless of skill level, work together to create a final masterpiece.

-Doing something purposefully that you know will positively impact someone else’s life can leave you feeling warm and fuzzy.
-Can you imagine making this a hobby?
+Doing something purposefully that you know will positively impact someone else’s life can leave you feeling a new sense of purpose.

-While this doesn’t have the warm factor that volunteering does, learning a new language is something that you can immerse yourself in that is positive and can engage your focus and mental abilities.
-As an adult, it is not easy to learn a new language — it requires much dedication and time.
-Therefore, if you are looking to stay occupied and not fall victim to boredom, this could be a productive hobby.
+While learning a new language doesn’t have the warm factor that volunteering does, it is something that you can immerse yourself in that is positive and can engage your focus and mental abilities.
+As an adult, it is not easy to learn a new language as it requires much dedication and time.
+Therefore, if you want to stay occupied and not fall victim to boredom, this could be a productive hobby.

 Meeting and conversing with people of diverse backgrounds can help you perfect your newfound knowledge.
-And, who knows – maybe your new language skills can lead you to a visit to a faraway land one day!
+Who knows?
+Maybe your new language skills can lead you to visit a new country one day.

-Now that you are sober and in recovery, you have learned how important healthy eating habits are.
-A good hobby to pick up would be to take cooking classes – and then start cooking!
+Now that you are in recovery, you have learned how essential healthy eating habits are.
+An excellent hobby to pick up would be to take cooking classes and then start cooking.
 You can learn new techniques, learn how to pair foods, and even learn about how to make a healthy meal taste good.

 Cooking brings people together.
 Bring friends, family, and co-workers together to mingle over your healthy home-cooked meal.
 It occupies your time, you are doing something good for your body, and you are surrounding yourself with positive people.
-It’s a win-win-win!
+It’s a win-win situation.